What is the purpose of the Duke Advanced Practice Provider Leadership Institute (APPLI)?

 How long is the program?

-Applicants notified of program acceptance no later than April 29, 2022, and all activities will be hosted virtually on the Zoom video conference platform.
+Applicants will be notified of program acceptance no later than March 1, 2023, and all activities will be hosted virtually on the Zoom video conference platform.

 Synchronous distance-based activities:

-- Project Consultative Panels: October 29-30, November 5-6, 2022 (Note: Teams will be required to participate in one 3-hour session on one of the dates above.
-Attendance on other dates/times is not required)
+- Project Consultative Panels: October 28-29, November 4-5, 2023 (Note: Participants will be required to present during one 3-hour session on one of the dates above.
+They are also required to attend one session of a project outside of their circle.)

 Before applying, individuals interested in the program should make sure that their schedule allows for them to fully participate on these dates.

 Is live/synchronous participation required for the distance-based core leadership weekend web-conferences?
-May teams participate by telephone or review the recorded sessions at a later date?
+May participants join by telephone or review the recorded sessions at a later date?

 Live, synchronous participation via webcam is required to ensure full participation in these interactive sessions.

 Is live/synchronous participation required for the project consultative panels?
-May program fellows participate by telephone or review the recorded sessions at a later date?
+May program participants join by telephone or review the recorded sessions at a later date?

-Each team must participate live via webcam for ONE of the consultative panels, which is expected to be 3 hours in length.
-Team members should reserve the consultative panel dates on their calendars now, and release unneeded time once their presentation time slot has been assigned to them.
+Each participant must join live via webcam for ONE of the consultative panels, which is expected to be 3 hours in length.
+All participants should reserve the consultative panel dates on their calendars now and release unneeded time once their presentation time slot has been assigned to them.

 To participate fully, what is the time commitment required for work outside the distance-based core leadership web-conferences?